Batman: Chaos in Gotham

-Batman: Chaos in Gotham is a video game that was released during 2000 by Ubisoft for the Nintendo Game Boy Color.
+Batman: Chaos in Gotham is a 2001 action video game developed by Digital Eclipse Software and published by Ubisoft for the Game Boy Color.
 It is based on The New Batman Adventures.

 Plot

 Arkham Asylum has undergone a massive breakout and all manner of super-villains are running rampant throughout Gotham City.
-While rounding up the escaped inmates, Mr. Freeze, The Joker, Harley Quinn, Roxy Rocket, Poison Ivy and Bane, Batman comes to find out that it was Two-Face who masterminded the breakout and must put a stop to him before he can bring Gotham City to its knees.
+While rounding up the escaped inmates, Mr. Freeze, The Joker, Harley Quinn, Roxy Rocket, Poison Ivy and Bane, Batman comes to find out that it was Two-Face who masterminded the breakout and must stop him before he can bring Gotham City to its knees.

 Reception

 The game has received mixed reviews from both the critics and fans alike.
 GameRankings gave it a score of 63.50%.